dfki-ric-underactuated-lab/real_ai_gym_leaderboard/acrobot_real_system_leaderboard.md

 ## Rules

-The simulation leaderboard compares the performance of different control methods in simulation.
-The task for the controller is to swingup and balance the acrobot and keep the end-effector above a threshold line.
+The real system leaderboard compares the performance of different control methods on the real hardware.
+The task for the controller is to swingup and balance the acrobot and keep the end-effector above the threshhold line.

 <div align="center">
 <img width="400" src="https://raw.githubusercontent.com/dfki-ric-underactuated-lab/real_ai_gym_leaderboard/main/data/acrobot/real_system/ilqr_tvlqr_lqr/video_exp03.gif">